- Our tuition fee is £9,250 for 2017/18 and 2018/19 year of entry

 You don't have to pay anything upfront.

-Instead, you take a loan from the government which you repay in small monthly amounts once you earn over £21,000 a year.
-(You don't start repaying your loan until the April after you leave university, even if you're earning over £21,000.)
+Instead, you take a loan from the Student Loans Company which you repay in monthly amounts once you earn over a certain amount.
+You don't start repaying your loan until the April after you leave university, even if you're earning over the re-payment threshold.
 You can also apply for a maintenance loan to help cover your living costs, such as books, food and rent.

 The amount you repay each month is based on how much you earn, not the size of your loan, and you pay the same amount each month.
 Get an estimate on what your loan repayments would look like with the Student Finance repayment calculator.